About | Eric Jay Toll • Journalist · Writer · Author

 The beat coverage brings Business Journal readers exclusive and in depth coverage of economic development deals, breaking news and a plain-language look at economic trends.
 Exclusive stories include articles about the event and the reasons international cybertechnology company Kudelski decided to move its headquarters to Phoenix, and how Valley economic developers closed the deal to site Rogers Corporation corporate headquarters in the city.

 From 2012 to 2014, Eric was the senior correspondent for the , a semi-weekly publication for architects, engineers and contractors in Arizona.
 He covered news of the development industry.
 Eric broke development stories of the 90,000 square foot Wells Fargo building, recent research and development facility expansion at Intel, the General Motors Information Technology Innovation Center, a $300-million addition to the cancer center at Mayo Clinic, and the $350-million addition to the Banner/MD Anderson Cancer Center.

-When the American Planning Association brought 6,000 members to Phoenix for its annual conference in 2016, Eric wrote the Planning Magazine cover story in January.
+When the American Planning Association brought 6,000 members to Phoenix for its annual conference , Eric wrote the Planning Magazine cover story about his home city.